This example shows phasor simulation of a 9-MW wind farm using Induction Generators (IG) driven by variable-pitch wind turbines.

 If you modify this model, or change parameter values of power components, the initial conditions stored in the "xInitial" variable will no longer be valid and Simulink® will issue an error message.
 To regenerate the initial conditions for your modified model, follow the steps listed below:

-1. In the Simulation/Configuration Parameters/Data Import/Export Parameters menu, uncheck the "Initial state" parameter.
+1. In the Configuration Parameters pane, uncheck the "Initial state" parameter.

 2. Open the "Wind Farm" subsystem and in the Timer blocks labeled "Wind1" and "Wind2", Wind3" temporarily disable the changes of wind speed by multiplying the "Time(s)" vector by 100.